siqiliu2/siqiliu2.github.io/_pages/about.md

 Before joining IST, I worked for two years as a rehabilitation equipment analyst at Buffalo Intelligent Rehabilitation in Chengdu, China.
 There, I was responsible for transforming and processing data to ensure the completeness and validity of health records.
 I earned my B.S. degree from Sichuan Fine Arts Institute.

-In my free time, I like doing small art project, like drawing and painting, I also enjoy working out, lifting weights as heavy as I can.
+In my free time, I like doing small art projects, like drawing and painting, I also enjoy working out, lifting weights as heavy as I can.
 I find great joy in pushing my limits and discovering new strengths.

 News